 CITY Leaders has two streams:

 - CITY Leaders in the Neighbourhood: diverse young people between the age of 18 and 24 who live, work, and volunteer in Toronto’s 13 Priority Neighbourhoods

 - CITY Leaders Sector: diverse young people between the ages of 25 to 29 working in the social service sector

 CITY Leaders provides young adults with the practical knowledge and tools to become effective leaders, navigators and connectors in Toronto’s nonprofit sector and communities.
 The institute supports the growth of young adults by providing them with: residential retreats, leadership education, applied learning, online engagement, mentoring, and peer-networking opportunities.
 Participants graduate with a co-certificate in leadership from United Way Toronto and the Factor-Inwentash Faculty of Social Work at the University.

 The curriculum unfolds over eight months, allowing participants to integrate and apply their newly acquired knowledge and skills to their work and projects and to share with their peers.
 The certificate requires each participant to complete six mandatory core modules, and a choice of three out of four elective modules in order to graduate.
-You can view the 2013 calendar and the institute’s key components.
+You can view the institute’s key components.